Fast Consensus and Metastability in a Highly Polarized Social Network

-Huge discrepancies between the results of electoral intentions carried out a few days before the actual voting and the electoral poll results during the first round of the 2018 and 2022 presidential elections in Brazil were striking (see for instance \cite{exame}, \cite{bbc}, \cite{nyt} and \cite{guardian}).
+Huge discrepancies between the results of electoral intentions carried out a few days before the actual voting and the electoral poll results during the first rounds of the 2018 and 2022 presidential elections in Brazil were striking (see for instance \cite{exame}, \cite{bbc}, \cite{nyt} and \cite{guardian}).

-It was conjectured that these discrepancies in the brazilian elections were due to campaigns in support of a group of candidates launched on social media a few days before the elections (see for instance \cite{conversation} and \cite{mello1,mello2}).
-This conjecture rises a question: is social-media campaigning enough to change in a quite short period of time the voting intention of a significant portion of voters?
+It was conjectured that these discrepancies in the Brazilian elections were due to campaigns in support of a group of candidates launched on social media a few days before the elections (see for instance \cite{conversation} and \cite{mello1,mello2}).
+This conjecture raises a question: is social media campaigning enough to change in a quite short period of time the voting intention of a significant portion of voters?

-To address this question we introduce a new stochastic model that mimics some important features of real world social networks.
-We prove that for this model, in a situation of high polarization, the opinion expressed by the majority of the actors can globally change in a very short interval of time.
-In other words, a social network described by our model is a machine to produce consensus in a very short time.
-The consensus so produced remains for a long and unpredictable time.
-This is the message of this article.
+To address this question, we introduce a new stochastic model that mimics some important features of real world social networks.
+This model can be informally described as follows.